InSimo/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 * If the loader does support the Draco extension, but will not process `KHR_draco_mesh_compression`, then the loader must load the glTF asset ignoring `KHR_draco_mesh_compression` in `primitive`.
 * If the loader does support the Draco extension, and will process `KHR_draco_mesh_compression` then:
     * The loader must process `KHR_draco_mesh_compression` first.
 The loader must get the data from `KHR_draco_mesh_compression`'s `bufferView` property and decompress the data using a Draco decoder to a Draco geometry.
-    * Then the loader must process `attributes` and `indices` properties of the `primitive`.
+    * Then the loader must process `attributes`, `targets` (if present), and `indices` properties of the `primitive`.
 When loading each `accessor`, you must ignore the `bufferView` and go to the previously decoded Draco geometry in the `primitive` to get the data of indices and attributes.
 A loader must use the decompressed data to fill the `accessors` or render the decompressed Draco geometry directly (e.g. [ThreeJS (non-normative)](https://github.com/mrdoob/three.js/blob/dev/examples/js/loaders/draco/DRACOLoader.js)).
-    * If additional attributes are defined in `primitive`'s `attributes`, but not defined in `KHR_draco_mesh_compression`'s `attributes`, then the loader must process the additional attributes as usual.
+    * If additional attributes are defined in `primitive`'s `attributes` or within an item in `targets` (if present), but not defined in `KHR_draco_mesh_compression`'s `attributes` or corresponding `targets` item, then the loader must process the additional attributes as usual.

 ## Implementation note